String Quartet No. 4 (Hill): III. Scherzo. Presto

+IV.
+Finale.
+Allegro con spirito

-After a brief introduction the first violin states the C minor principal theme of the last movement.
+After a brief introduction, the first violin states the C minor principal theme of the last movement.
 It is written in a sonata rondo form lacking a proper development section.
 The first theme is temperate, rather smooth than impulsive.
 The first subject, however, is much broader and includes a full version of the theme, a transitory section developing the material and another statement of the theme (again in C minor).
-After some bridging bars the gloomy and desperate second subject (in F minor) is heard.
+After some bridging bars, the gloomy and desperate second subject (in F minor) is heard.
 Although attempting to change the mode to the major, it ends in minor.

 The music proceeds to a repetition of the whole first subject, by which the second appearance of the main theme is in G minor.
 Its complaints are answered by the resolution of the second subject (in C minor).
 In the coda the essential figures of the principal theme are heard once more.
 The final chord ends the quartet strongly and mercilessly.